Chinese Courses in Hong Kong

 We cannot pretend that you can learn to speak Chinese fluently within one month.
 Obviously, it does take some time to get used to the sounds and the grammar of Chinese just like with any other foreign language.
 However, if you work with a good, well-qualified, native Chinese teacher like the teaching professionals here at Q language, and you put in extra work outside of the classroom (say, at least an hour a day) then it’s quite possible to start having simple conversations within two or three months - for some people, it can be even less.

 You might be able to get to basic fluency in about one year where you are able to express yourself and make yourself understood easily in general conversation.
 And even if you are far from perfect with many words yet to learn after, say, two years, you can actually still be pretty fluent.
-Besides, at that stage it's more about getting to grips with the more advanced vocabulary that you wouldn't necessarily use on a day-to-day basis, improving your listening ability to try and understand more and more of what people are saying, improving your vocabulary and fine-tuning your pronunciation.
+Besides, at that stage it's more about getting to grips with the more advanced vocabulary that you wouldn't necessarily use on a day-to-day basis.
+Similarly, improving your listening ability to try and understand more of what people are saying, fine-tuning your pronunciation and increasing your vocabulary are all very important.
 It will become much more natural after this point if you continue to study proactively.

 Chinese is an incredibly rich language and there is always more to learn.
 Even if you’ve been studying for many years, you can still learn new things every day.
 However, don't let that put you off as you can always learn to speak enough of Chinese to travel and get by after just a few months.
 The most important thing is to keep up your studies.
 Chinese people really appreciate foreigners speaking even a little Chinese, so we encourage you to just make a start and stick at it!

-Ultimately, the decision to learn either Mandarin or Cantonese depends on your future goals and priorities.
-Where you plan to live and who you plan to interact with on a daily basis will help you determine which is better to learn.
+Ultimately, the decision to learn either Mandarin Chinese or Cantonese depends on your future goals and priorities.
+Where you plan to live and who you plan to interact with on a daily basis will help you determine which is best for you to learn.
 If you have the time and resources, consider learning both if you’re torn between the two.

 Our Students Love Q Language!